moser-inc/mhai-humhub-docker/docs/README.md

 ## Running on production (MHAI)

 ```
-Go to the folder where the application is running - `/var/www/mhai-humhub-docker`
+Go to the folder where the application is running, pull the latest from the repo, restart

+cd /var/www/mhai-humhub-docker
+git pull
-`docker compose up -d`
+docker compose up -d
 ```